 - Say ‘no’ to plastic bags.
 A retreat|recreate cloth shopping tote will be provided to all retreat|recreate travellers on day 1 of our tours.

 - Always dispose of litter thoughtfully, including cigarette butts.

 - Be an animal-friendly traveller.
 Only go to venues that respect animals by allowing them to live normally in their natural environment.
 Steer clear of venues that use animals for entertainment or abnormal activities and/or keep animals in poor and unnatural conditions.

-- Purchase carbon offsets with organisations such as www.ecologi.com to reduce the carbon footprint resulting from your flight and travels.
+- Purchase carbon offsets with organisations such as www.ecologi.com or https://sustainabletravel.org/our-work/carbon-offsets/ to compensate for the greenhouse gas emissions resulting from your flight.
 By being responsible for your carbon emissions you also provide jobs for local families, restore wildlife habitats and contribute to a sustainable future.